Dear readers of ADxS.org, please forgive the disruption.

 Example:

-It is time to go to bed.
-Announcing to a child who is still playing, “It is now eight, you are going to bed,” without any warning or announcement, without allowing the child to inwardly adjust to the desired or required action, is disrespectful.
-Imagine: You are sitting contentedly in the living room reading your favorite newspaper.
-Suddenly your partner comes into the room and says, “Please take out the trash, now, right now.
+It’s time to go to bed.
+Announcing to a child who is still playing, “It’s eight o’clock now, you’re going to bed”, without any warning or announcement, without the child being able to mentally prepare for the desired or required action, is disrespectful.
+Imagine this: You are sitting contentedly in the living room reading your favorite newspaper.
+Suddenly your partner comes into the room and says: “Please take out the trash, now, right away.
 No, not after the article - now!!!!”
 How would you feel if no particular reason was apparent?
 Rightly so: treated disrespectfully.
-You quite naturally have the good right to at least finish reading the newspaper article you are reading.
+It goes without saying that you have the right to at least finish reading the newspaper article you are reading.

 2.5.
 Positive reinforcement instead of punishment

-4. Selection of kindergarten / nursery
+4. Selection of kindergarten / crèche

-5. Avoidance of stresses and toxins
+5. Avoidance of pollution and toxins

 5.1.
 Avoid stress and anxiety during pregnancy